High school students celebrate earning nursing credentials from Oakton

-This stackable credential qualifies students for a job as a nurse’s assistant and is also a prerequisite for entrance into Oakton’s Registered Nursing Program.
+This credential qualifies students to work as a nurse’s assistant and is the first step toward entering Oakton’s Registered Nursing Program.

-“There are many benefits for high school students to take dual credit courses,” Cindy Nijmeh, coordinator of college transitions, says.
-“These include saving money, earning college credit, experiencing the rigors of college-level academics, gaining flexibility in college by completing credits in high school and gaining confidence in pursuing a college career.”
+“There are many benefits for high school students to take early college courses,” said Cindy Nijmeh, Early College Program manager.
+“These include saving money, earning college credit, experiencing the rigors of college-level academics, gaining flexibility in college by completing credits in high school and gaining confidence in pursuing a college career.
+At Oakton, we’re finding that our Early College students are persisting at higher rates.”

-At the virtual graduation, Oakton President Joianne Smith shared her enthusiasm with graduates.
+At the virtual graduation, Oakton President Joianne Smith, Ph.D., shared her enthusiasm with graduates.